domiballoch/bookstoreV2/README.md

 <br/>Design enables stock to go up and down per quantity when book(basket item) placed in basket(persisted)
 <br/>Order details with user details is then persisted and basket is deleted
 <br/>To view API documentation - run project then visit: http://localhost:8080/bookstore/swagger-ui/index.html
-<br/>Next task is to create a user login, then React front-end which uses KeyCloak for security
+<br/>Next task is to create a user login, then React front-end which uses OAuth2/KeyCloak for security

 <h4>Prerequisites</h4>
 Java 11